lokapal-xyz/education/content/howtodao/04-dao-economy/Revenue-Streams-and-Value-Distribution/Real-World-Assets.md

 - **Future Vision:** Over time, legal frameworks may evolve to allow fully on-chain governance of real-world assets, reducing the reliance on traditional intermediaries.

----

-## **Final Thoughts**

-The integration of real-world assets into DAOs opens up new financial and governance opportunities but also raises challenges in legal recognition, compliance, and decentralization.
-By leveraging tokenization, legal wrappers, and hybrid governance models, DAOs can bridge on-chain and off-chain economies, unlocking new possibilities for decentralized ownership and management.